docker-things/docker-things/README.md

 OPTIONS:
   backup       - Backup app
   build        - Build app
-  connect      - Connect to the docker image delete       - Delete app fifo-listen  - Listens to FIFO messages from apps
+  clear-data   - Removes any data stored by the app connect      - Connect to the docker image delete       - Delete app fifo-listen  - Listens to FIFO messages from apps